AnticOwl/anticowl.github.io/_posts/2024-07-20-WATCH_DOGS.md

 tags:   Screenshooting
 ---

 Be the hacker.
 Or, sort of.
 It's mostly be the vigilante.
-Thanks to Sad_Gamers great work on the camera and some mods to make the game even more attractive, you will see WATCH_DOGS like you never saw it.
+Thanks to Sad_Gamers great work on the camera, and some mods to make the game even more attractive, you will see WATCH_DOGS like you never saw it.

 ## REQUIRED
 * [Sad_Gamers Ultimate Camera Tool](https://www.nexusmods.com/watchdogs/mods/258)